 We would like to thank Steve Hetzler for his unwavering support and for coming up with such a good name for the protocol, Micky Rodeh, Jai Menon, Clod Barrera and Andy Bechtolsheim for helping this work happen.

-At the time of the writing, this document has to be considered in conjunction with the "Naming & Discovery"[NDT], "Boot"[BOOT] and "Securing iSCSI, iFCP and FCIP"[SEC-IPS] documents.
+This document has to be considered together with the "Naming & Discovery"[NDT], "Boot"[BOOT] and "Securing iSCSI, iFCP and FCIP"[SEC-IPS] documents.

 The "Naming & Discovery" document is authored by: